First Quarter

 WHAT

-Dangerous rip currents expected.
+Dangerous rip currents.

 WHERE